 By using fruits and veggies as the base for all your juices and purees, you’re actually eliminating the important nutrients like fiber, minerals, and vitamins and just eating just natural sugar-infused leftovers.
 In other words, you end up spending a whole lot of money just so you can remove the best nutrients from the best of nature’s food.

 Also, as unbelievable as it may seem, detox diets can sometimes lead you to eat more than necessary.
 It’s as good as eating air, only, you end up end up overdosing on calories.
+This can trigger unhealthy eating habits that may eventually lead to weight gain and obesity, which is quite the opposite of what you want, we’re sure.

 Following extreme detox diets can even lead to nutritional deficiencies which can have a damaging, long-lasting impact on your overall health and well-being.